misayasu/misayasu.github.io/README.md

 ### About

-This page is developed and maintained by M. Yasumiishi, physical geographer specialized in the relationship between topography and radioactive contamination. <a href="https://www.proquest.com/docview/2555622959/B4FF111B6DEC4388PQ/3" target=_blank>Ph.D.</a>
+This page is developed and maintained by M. Yasumiishi, physical geographer specialized in the relationship between topography and radioactive contamination. <a href="https://www.proquest.com/docview/2555622959/B4FF111B6DEC4388PQ/3" target=_blank>Ph.D.</a>.
+For consulting work, DBA Resting Rock Consulting.

 <a href="https://www.linkedin.com/in/misay/" target="_blank">LinkedIn</a> <a href="https://www.researchgate.net/profile/Misa-Yasumiishi" target="_blank">ResearchGate</a>